nickp60/riboSeed/README.md

 You will probably want to preview your file to figure out the syntax used. (ie, 16s vs 16S, rRNA vs RRNA, etc...)

-For older, fungal or other Eukaryotic genomes, reannotation is frequently required.
-For `riboSelect.py`, you will need to change `--specific_features` appropriatly to 5_8S:18S:28S.
+For older, fungal or other Eukaryotic genomes, re-annotation is frequently required.
+For `riboSelect.py`, you will need to change `--specific_features` appropriately to 5_8S:18S:28S.

-NOTE: the format of the output text file is very simple, and due to the relatively small number of such coding sequences in bacterial genomes, this can be constructed by hand if the clusters do not look appropiate.
+NOTE: the format of the output text file is very simple, and due to the relatively small number of such coding sequences in bacterial genomes, this can be constructed by hand if the clusters do not look appropriate.
 The format is "genome_sequence_id locus_tag1:locus_tag2", where each line represents a cluster.
-See example below, where 14 rRNA's are clustered into 6 groups:
+See example below, where 14 rRNAs are clustered into 6 groups:

 NOTE 2: In order to streamline things, as of version 0.0.3 there will be a commented header line with the feature type in the format "#$ FEATURE <featuretype>", such as "#S FEATURE rRNA".